How to be a better leader: 4 practical ideas!

 “Now we come together to perform these activities.
 Everyone looks forward to this weekly activity.
 It promotes good attitudes!” the Nurse Manager concludes.

 They also had daily employee morale data to back the statement.

 - How many hours did you set apart last quarter for your team?

 - What events worked well, taking into account your company culture?
 Would your team members agree?
 Which activities can you improve?

 - What does your team think is “fun”?
 I.e. what is the equivalent of bringing in your knitting kit to a team-building exercise?
 Or silly socks day?

 - What new things would you like to test this month in your business?

 - What do you think you could learn?
 Or understand better?

 2. Be Transparent

-The reason why the Nurse Manager started with the weekly team exercises was that she noticed a slight drop in their weekly employee morale score.
+The Nurse Manager started with the weekly team exercises for a simple reason.
+She noticed a slight drop in their weekly employee morale score.